You may also be interested in;

 As a result, Steve developed ideas for a television series and made tracks for the Colombian jungle where he wrangled with snakes and ended up in jail, through no fault of his own.
 His resulting videos were snapped up by National Geographic International Channel with Steve employed as ‘Adventurer in Residence’, producing, filming and presenting adventure and natural history programmes.

-BAFTA nominated, aside from his adventuring, Steve has a love of reading and as such has not only written a number of books on wildlife but also some acclaimed works of fiction.
-He is also heavily involved with numerous wildlife and environmental charities.
+Aside from his adventuring, Steve has a love of reading and as such has not only written a number of books on wildlife but also some acclaimed works of fiction.
+He is also heavily involved with numerous wildlife, environmental charities and is an ambassador for the Scout Association

-Steve is available as a keynote, motivational or after dinner speaker, awards host/presenter and for celebrity personal appearances.
+Steve is available as a keynote, motivational or after dinner speaker, awards host/presenter and for celebrity personal appearances in a live or virtual capacity.